Fruit pit carving: History

+Fruit pit carving is a kind of miniature carving, which developed mainly on bamboo and ivory in the Tang and Song dynasties.
+The earliest record of fruit pit carving was from the Song dynasty.
+In the mid-Ming to early-Qing dynasty, fruit pit carving advanced greatly to depict increasingly elaborate scenes.
+These carvings were treasured as ornaments by high-ranking officials and nobles.
+Many artisans, including carvers, were brought to the Imperial Palace's workshop to produce artworks.
+Most well-known carvers were from Suzhou or Guangzhou.

+Developments in fruit pit carving was tied to microscopes and magnifying glasses, which Western missionaries had brought to China by the early Qing dynasty.
+Microscopes were not needed by carvers, but were invaluable for appreciating detailed carvings.

+Fruit pit carving declined in the late Qing dynasty.
+After the First and Second Opium Wars, many carvers fled Beijing.

-Famous Craftsmen and Works
+Famous artists and works

 Wang Shuyuan

 Wang Shuyuan, a Ming dynasty craftsman from what is now Changshu, Jiangsu Province, created one of the art's masterpieces, a three-centimeter-long peach pit boat in Chibi, Hubei Province, at nighttime.
 The minute detail of the carved pit includes four working windowpanes, five human figures, flower patterns, and poems.
 The piece is remembered in "Nut Carving Boat," a literary passage included in some Chinese middle school textbooks.

 Chen Zihe

 Lived in Weifang, Shandong Province, during the Qing dynasty.